DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/validation_plugins.md

 The arguments that are passed through this `Validation` Definition are three variables:

-1. The name of the `defintion` being validated.
+1. The name of the `definition` being validated.
 2. The description of the `definition` being validated.
 3. The behavior of the `definition` that is being validated.